MrSinho/shgui/README.md

 ## Binaries and output
 The compiled binaries are located at the [`bin`](/bin) directory.

+## Issues:
+* scaling the UI is ok
+* chaging the window size will mess up everything

 ## To do:
 * items rendering priority
 * menu popup